njaksch/LeagueDashboard/README.md

 But why no overlay?
 There are already some tools which provide similar functionality as overlay, but they all crash.
 At least in my case.
 As most people own a second monitor / another device (smartphone) I decided to put it in the browser.

 ## Usage
+### Running the release
+Just run the exe you have downloaded from releses.

+### Running from source project
 On Windows:
 > Run LeagueDashboard.bat